Thinkful/thinkful-curriculum-starter-files/iain-notes/sa_tutorial/important_concepts.rst

     # dynamically build our base class
     Base = declarative_base()

-    # use our base class
+    # now use our base class
     class Pet(Base):
         ...etc...

-Once the Base class has returned by the factory function, it is used as normal just as if it had been imported.
+Once the Base class has been returned by the factory function, it is used as normal just as if it had been imported.
 We'll see another factory function later when dealing with the Session object.